5) A Wanted Man and Old Man Hatch A Deal

 2) Pop Song Dissection

 From frame one of Tarantino’s debut, the indie auteur scorches the cinematic landscape with cool and hardened criminals dissecting pop culture with biting casualness.
 The fact that Tarantino himself begins the discussion of the meaning of Madonna’s “Like A Virgin” and inserts amusing tangents makes the scene feel authentic and ironic.
-The opening of Reservoir Dogs is revelatory for introducing a generation of filmgoers to the virtues of examing the cinematic content they consume.
+The opening of Reservoir Dogs is revelatory for introducing a generation of filmgoers to the virtues of examining the cinematic content they consume.